ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

    -  a "Committed" status, meaning the change is already in the code base

--  the code changes must include tests
+-  the code changes must be covered by tests
 -  all self tests must pass.
 It is already a Landscape standard coding practice to write unit tests for every code change as well as have them all pass before commit. landscape-client has, as of version